criteo/garmadon/Readme.md

   * FS_EVENT when it performs HDFS actions
   * GC_EVENT when gc occurs
 * Every spark container will in addition send Spark events from the Spark LiveListenerBus
+* Every flink container will in addition send Flink events from the Flink Metrics if they add appropriate options to the Flink job

 The size observed for those events on our production cluster: